Port-Noir

-Marina like harbor situated at the end of Quai Gustave-Ador and the beginning of the Quai de Cologny in Geneva, Switzerland.
+The Port-Noir is a marina-like harbor situated at the end of Quai Gustave-Ador and the beginning of the Quai de Cologny in Geneva, Switzerland.

 Here you can see the statue La Brise (The Breeze) which was sculpted by Henry Koenig in 1939.

-This is a location of historical and symbolic importance: it was here that on 1 June 1814 two Swiss contingents, Soleure and Fribourg, landed.
-This event led to the integration of Geneva into the Swiss confederation on 19 May 1815.
+This is a location of historical and symbolic importance: it was here that on 1 June 1814 two Swiss contingents, from Solothurn and Fribourg, landed.
+This event led to the integration of the Republic of Geneva into the Swiss Confederation on 19 May 1815.